Ridhimakathait/attendance-system1/README.md

 ### 1. **Prepare the Dataset**:
 - Create a folder `dataset/` and place images of individuals in it.
 - Each folder within `dataset/` should be named after the person and contain multiple images of them.
-- I have taken a dataset named "Labelled faces in the Wild"

 ### 2. **Train the Model**:
 Run the following command to train the facial recognition model: